idakucamupeva/backstage/plugins/search/README.md

 A flexible, extensible search across your whole Backstage ecosystem.

-Development is ongoing.
-You can follow the progress and contribute at the Backstage [Search Project Board](https://github.com/backstage/backstage/projects/6) or reach out to us in the [`#search` Discord channel](https://discord.com/channels/687207715902193673/770283289327566848).

 ## Getting started

 Run `yarn dev` in the root directory, and then navigate to [/search](http://localhost:3000/search) to check out the plugin.